halex5000/ld-articles/LaunchDarkly Svelte/Using LaunchDarkly with Svelte.md

 }
 ```

-If a change to the flag within LaunchDarkly is detected, the setter function will be called and your application's UI will update accordingly.
+If a change to the flag within LaunchDarkly is detected, the setter function will be called and your application's UI will automatically update accordingly.

 ### Using flag values client-side in JavaScript

 The below example shows two examples of how client-side flag values can be set within a Svelte component.
 The first, `show-about-us`, is a boolean flag that will determine whether the "About Us" element appears within the navigation.
 It uses a basic setter function that is set to listen for changed to the flag on LaunchDarkly.

 The second, `featured-category`, is a string flag that is used both server-side and client-side to determine which blog post category is featured.
 On the client-side, this impacts the featured category navigation item.
-This example shows that the setter can be used to massage the result.
-In this case, the setter title cases the returned category string.
+This example shows how the setter can also be used to massage the result returned from LaunchDarkly.
+In this case, the setter title-cases the returned featured category string.

 ```javascript
 <script>